Dear Mr. Bezos,

 - Fitness programs.
 We know Amazon is into wellness.
-Canton Avenue in Beechview is the official steepest street in the continental United States.
-Think of the great workouts those package delivery folks will miss, not to mention a direct bike path (The Great Allegheny Passage) that runs all the way past your new digs in northern Virginia.
+Canton Avenue in Beechview is the steepest residential street in the continental United States.
+Think of the great workouts those package delivery folks will miss, not to mention a direct bike path (the Great Allegheny Passage) that runs all the way past your new digs in northern Virginia.

 - Holy Headline, Batman!
 Pittsburgh is Gotham, not that other town.
 “The Dark Knight Rises” was filmed here.
 Michael Keaton is from here.
 So yeah.